fltuna/MapChooserSharp/docs/en/configuration/PLUGIN_CONFIG.md

 ### ShouldAutoFixMapName

 Specifies whether to automatically correct the map name in map settings with the actual map name (Server.MapName) when a map starts.
 This is useful when the Workshop map title differs from the actual map name.

+### RtvMapChangeBehaviour

+What map transition method to use when map change triggered by RTV?

 ## SQL Settings